 If you notice foot tracks like this around your house, attic, garage, backyard, or garden, along with some other signs mentioned in this post, then you should look to get rid of the squirrels from your attic ASAP.

 Should any squirrels be living in your attic, the stench of their excreta and urine would permeate into your rooms through the walls and cooling/heating vents.
 This smell can be very repelling and can stop you from welcoming any visitors.

 Do you know what’s even worse?
-When a squirrel can’t find its way out of your house, dies, and starts decaying.
-The smell of decaying animals is very fetid; if you have a hard time tracing it, go look around your attic.
+When a squirrel can’t find its way out of your house, it dies and starts decaying.
+The smell of decaying animals is very fetid; if you have a hard time tracing it, look around your attic.
 It could be a squirrel!
-Make sure you are protected before going into your attic if you think it may be a dead rodent.
+Ensure you are protected before going into your attic if you think it may be a dead rodent.

 What is a squirrel without its acorn!
 Squirrels store acorns for the rainy days (winter).
 If you see any acorns lying around your backyard or roof, know that a squirrel may have dropped it while hurriedly running to store some in your attic.